-&lt;sup>3Koopmans and Beckmann (1957) decentralize the solution as a competitive equilibrium assuming TU.
-Legros and Newman (2007) show that some NTU models can be mapped into the TU paradigm.
+&lt;sup>4Villani (2008) states that existence "has probably been known from time immemorial" and his Theorem 4.1 provides existence for very general type spaces.
+Koopmans and Beckmann (1957) decentralize the finite type solution as a competitive equilibrium.
+Legros and Newman (2007) show that some nontransferable utility models can be mapped into the transferable utility paradigm.

-Without SBM or SPM, solving the general social planner's problem (3) is a hard open question.
-We bipass this, and ask how the optimal matching $\mathcal{M}^(\theta)$ changes in $\theta$ .
 We derive its comparative statics in $\theta$ when output $\phi(x, y|\theta)$ is neither SPM or SBM.
 Hereafter, a time series property suggestively refers to changes in the state $\theta$ , and a cross-sectional property to production changes over the type space.
 We then apply our finding in several matching models across economics, without SPM or SBM output.